alinedam/Sitech-Internship/README.md

 To get started with this repository:

-1. Clone the repository using:
+1. Clone the repository using: git clone https://github.com/alinedam/Sitech-Internship.git

    We hope you find this repository helpful for your DevOps internship journey.
 If you have any questions, feel free to ask!